ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 - Created Accept Thread \w Validation methods (need to setup client side before I can progress)
 - Accept Thread can check to see if a user has an account, given the correct credentials

+### Hour 7:13 - Client 0
+- Client program started
+- Client can connect to server and authenticate
+- **need to find a way to transfer player object**